 What is an ITIN?

 - An Individual Taxpayer Identification Number (ITIN) is a nine-digit identification number that the IRS assigns to resident and non-resident aliens who will owe Income Tax to the United States as individuals.

 - An ITIN is not an authorization to work in the United States.

 - An ITIN is not the same as an EIN or an SSN.
-These are three different types of Tax Identification Number.
+These are three different types of Tax Identification Numbers that the IRS issues.